Wastewater

 Max.
 Viscosity [mPas] :28.000

-Dewatering and preparing sewage sludge for further treatment is a particular challenge for wastewater treatment plant (WWTP) operators.
+Dewatering and preparing sewage sludge for further treatment is a particular challenge for wastewater treatment plant operators.